emilio2hd/development-ubuntu-ruby-rails-ansible/README.md

   database: myapp
 ```

-You cant to access VM MySQL by some mysql client.
+You can access VM MySQL by some mysql client.
 In your client, configure:

     Host: localhost
-    Port: 3307 # Check if the port didn't change, as I've mentioned in Port Forwards
+    Port: 3307 # Check if the port didn't change, as was mentioned in Port Forwards
     User: vagrant
     Password: 123456